Seoul Grand Park: 3rd Africa Pavilion

 African predators are the theme of the 3rd Africa Pavilion.
 It has an African plain motif and the habitats are littered with rocks and tall grass to best imitate the natural habitats of African mammals, with observatories dotted around.
 Animals on display include lions, cheetahs, spotted hyenas, sable antelopes, and common elands.

 The zoo currently hosts 7 lions, with 6 lions--3 males, Reo, Sol, Fado, and 3 females, Titi, Jespa, and Jane, forming a pride.
 One female, Cheongja, lives separately from the other lions.

+Meanwhile, in the past, there were many more diverse herbivores here, such as Bonteboks, Grevy's zebra, Roan antelopes, and Blue wildebeests, but they have decreased due to death, and a male sable antelope is isolated in the radiation area where the bontebok and the grevy's zebra's last specimen in Korea used to live.

 Ape Pavilion

 The Ape Pavilion is dedicated to the many species of primates.
-It hosts many primates, including western lowland gorillas, chimpanzees, Bornean orangutans, olive baboons, hamadryas baboons, mandrills, De Brazza's monkeys, and grivets.
+It hosts many primates, including a western lowland gorilla, chimpanzees, orangutans, olive baboons, hamadryas baboons, mandrills, De Brazza's monkeys, and grivets.
 In April 2011, the Ape Pavilion's chimpanzee enclosure unveiled a tall climbing tower, about 24 meters tall, designed to stimulate and enrich the climing nature and behavior of chimpanzees, in part with the zoo's behavior enrichment program.

 The Ape Pavilion underwent renovations in October 2023, and reopened in December 2023.